Kosambi–Karhunen–Loève theorem: The Karhunen–Loève expansion minimizes the total mean square error

+These properties make the KL transform the theoretical benchmark against which other linear transforms—such as the discrete Fourier transform and discrete cosine transform—are compared.
+The DFT and DCT are optimal only when the covariance structure has the specific symmetry (circulant or centrosymmetric, respectively) that matches their basis functions; the KL transform is optimal for any covariance structure.

 Explained variance

 An important observation is that since the random coefficients Z_{k} of the KL expansion are uncorrelated, the Bienaymé formula asserts that the variance of X_{t} is simply the sum of the variances of the individual components of the sum: